 Investing in Retail

-Life insurers are strong supporters of retail in The Last Frontier, investing more than $94 million in recent years in retail mortgages.
+Life insurers are strong supporters of retail in The Last Frontier, investing $82 million in recent years in retail mortgages.
 These investments also boost employment in the state.
-In fact, 22 percent of Alaska's jobs are supported by the retail industry, according to the National Retail Federation.
+In fact, 23 percent of Alaska's jobs are supported by the retail industry, according to the National Retail Federation.

 Investing in Office Space

-Life insurers have purchased more than $90 million in bonds issued by the Alaska Housing Finance Corporation, whose mission is to provide Alaskans access to safe, quality, affordable housing.
+Life insurers have purchased $44 million in bonds issued by the Alaska Housing Finance Corporation, whose mission is to provide Alaskans access to safe, quality, affordable housing.

 Investing in Education

-Life insurers have purchased bonds issued by the Matanuska-Susitna Borough, the city of Valdez, the University of Alaska at Fairbanks and more.
-In all, life insurers have invested $36 million in education-based entities in the state in recent years.
+Life insurers have purchased bonds issued by the city of Valdez, the University of Alaska at Fairbanks and more.
+In all, life insurers have invested $91 million in education-based entities in the state in recent years.

 Investing in Residential

-Life insurers are helping families in The Last Frontier obtain single-family homes by investing $17 million in mortgage loans in recent years.
-On average, these families received mortgages of less than $200,000.
+Life insurers are helping families in The Last Frontier obtain single-family homes by investing $32 million in mortgage loans in recent years.
+On average, these families received mortgages of more than $240,000.